socalmesh/meshview/README.md

 ```bash
 sudo crontab -e
 ```
-Add schedule to the bottom of the file
+Add schedule to the bottom of the file (modify /path/to/file/ to the correct path)
 ```bash
 0 2 * * * /path/to/file/cleanup.sh >> /path/to/file/cleanup.log 2>&1
 ```